 Hemifacial Spasm

-Hemifacial spasm is a neurologic disorder in which there is chronic twitching of the muscles on one side of the face.
-Twitching usually begins around the eye and expands to include muscles of the lower face around the mouth.
-While not dangerous, hemifacial spasm can cause stress and social anxiety as well as cosmetic changes and weakness in the face.
+Hemifacial spasm is a neurologic disorder in which there is uncontrollable twitching of one side of the face.
+Twitching usually begins around the eye, and, over time, it extends to include muscles of the lower face around the mouth.
+Although hemifacial spasm is not dangerous, it can cause stress and social anxiety, interfere with vision, and result in cosmetic changes and facial weakness.

-The mainstay of therapy for hemifacial spasm is injections of botulinum toxin ("botox").
-These injections temporarily paralyze muscles in your face, making the twitching less noticeable.
+The primary treatment for hemifacial spasm is botulinum toxin ("botox").
+These injections temporarily paralyze muscles in the face, making the twitching less noticeable.
 This is not a cure for hemifacial spasm, and the injections need to be repeated every few months.
-Long-term, these injections can result in permanent facial weakness or cosmetic changes including atrophy of the facial muscles.
+Botox results can be inconsistent, and, when used for years, these injections can result in permanent cosmetic changes from facial weakness and muscle atrophy.

-Microvascular decompression is very effective for hemifacial spasm, with 80-90% of patients experiencing long-term and complete relief of their facial twitching.
+Microvascular decompression is very effective for hemifacial spasm, with 80-90% of patients experiencing long-term relief of their facial twitching.
+Click here to review my MVD guide for my patients who are having surgery.

 MRI scan and lateral spread response in a case of hemifacial spasm treated with microvascular decompression (MVD) of the facial nerve